CSavvy/python/README.md

 Scribbler + Python + Calico
 ===========================
-These are some sample programs written in Python to help get started programming with the Scribbler 2 robot and Fluke2 add-on.
+These are some sample programs written in Python to help you get started programming with the Scribbler 2 robot and Fluke2 add-on.
 It goes with the free online course at csavvyedu.appspot.com